 What Are The 9 Tapping Points?

-A Guide to the 9 EFT Tapping Points & Their Locations
+A Comprehensive Guide to the 9 EFT Tapping Points & Their Locations

 You might have heard about "tapping" as a way to reduce stress, manage anxiety, or work through difficult emotions.
 It often looks a bit strange at first—people tapping on their faces and bodies while repeating phrases.
 But beneath this simple action lies a powerful tool for emotional regulation known as Emotional Freedom Techniques (EFT).